emmajanedrews/base-template/_posts/2018-02-14-in-real-estate-money-is-everything.md

 **At the same time, I think you should be prepared for a few things in 2018.** Because of the increased supply of apartments on the market, I think values will drop around 5% this year for apartments.
 The attached home market should remain pretty flat and the detached home market is in for about a 2% drop in pricing.

 If you have the right product in the right neighborhood, you can do very well in this market.
 We’ve been seeing a lot of multiple offer situations out there.
 With a complex market like this, the first thing you need to do if you’re thinking of buying or selling is to call an expert.
 I’d be happy to be your real estate expert and I’m always here to answer any and all of your questions.
 Just give me a call today!
+I look forward to hearing from you soon.